edding/iOSClassifier/README.md

 Functions to be added later
 ----------------------

 This version of iOSClassifier is only a beta1 version.
-A lot more functions are to be added.
+More functions and user settings are to be added soon.
-The 'crop by draw' function has not be written actually, which means the image been uploaded to the server for analysis are the raw picture, not the one cropped by your free drawing.
-But it will be added later.

-Still, we do not have a setting interface.

 Video Demo
 --------------------